shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 #### Training
 - Loss Function: Categorical Cross-Entropy (for multi-class classification) or Binary Cross-Entropy (for binary classification, such as AD vs. CN).
-- Optimizer: Adam or another suitable optimizer.
+- Optimizer: Adam optimizer.
 - Training Data: The ADNI dataset with labeled images.
-- Evaluation Metric: Accuracy, F1-score, or other relevant metrics.
+- Evaluation Metric: Accuracy

 ### Results
 The application of the Vision Transformer (ViT) model for Alzheimer's disease image classification has yielded promising results.
 The trained ViT model demonstrates its effectiveness in accurately distinguishing between Alzheimer's disease (AD) and normal control (CN) subjects based on medical images.